TheMannu/Jenkins/Troubleshooting.md

 - **Thumb Rule 4: Monitor Resource Usage**: Keep an eye on **memory, CPU, and disk usage**.
 Running out of any of these resources can cause jobs to fail.
 Use monitoring tools like **Nagios**, **Prometheus**, or **Jenkins Monitoring Plugin** to keep track of system health.

+By following these tips and troubleshooting steps, you can keep your Jenkins environment stable, secure, and optimized for continuous delivery.